threefoldfoundation/www_threefold_io/content/page/token/comparison/section1/section1.md

 title: EXPAND WITH THE GRID
 ---

-The ThreeFold Token becomes more valuable as more people and organizations add decentralized storage and compute to expand the ThreeFold Grid.
+ThreeFold Tokens are created only when people and organizations add capacity to the ThreeFold Grid.
+The token economy is limited at 4 Billion TFT.